-No matter how long you’ve used a product, it’s common to find surprising, obscure, and quite handy functionality that may have been buried under the radar — even for years.
-So, as a public service, we dug up some cool operations you can perform with the built-in Notes, Calculator, and Clock apps in iOS.
+Regardless of how familiar you are with the conventions of Apple’s iOS that controls your iPhone, there’s always something new to discover.
+It’s common to find surprising, obscure, and quite handy functionality that may have been buried under the radar.
+So, as a public service, we dug up some cool operations you can perform with the built-in Notes, Calculator, and Clock apps.

 Scan documents with Notes

 If you want to record a document like your car registration, a receipt, or a serial number, generally you’d just haul out your iPhone camera and snap a shot.
 But odds are that image will be somewhat skewed and hard to print.
 If you need a clean document, you’d be better off using a scanning app, and there are many free and cheap ones available from the App store.

 Finding a good scanning app is time-consuming — you need to hit on one you like, that’s easy to use, and which doesn’t bombard you with ads and popup notations to upgrade.
 Luckily, the solution lies in your iPhone’s built-in Notes app — the icon that looks like a yellow legal pad.
 Here’s how to scan with Notes.

 - Launch the Notes app from your home screen.

 - Open a new note and tap the camera icon right above the keyboard.